oracle-livelabs/apex/book-club-lab/12-add-app-user/add-app-user.md

     ![Rate Book page in runtime application showing filled out form fields](images/rate-book-runtime.png " ")

-    * You should see your new book review post listed first with the edit and delete buttons both available.
+    * You should see your new book review post listed first with the edit and delete buttons both enabled.

     ![Book Details page in runtime application showing book review post](images/reviews-runtime.png " ")